acmiitr/KSOS/readme.md

 ## Potential Features

-A lot of the work after v.1.0.0 release can now be done mainly in C. Possible developments could include implementing:
+A lot of the work after v.1.0.0 release can now be done in C. Possible developments could include implementing:

 * more general standard input/output functions
 * file system (disk) driver